Mirza al-Shirazi: Tobacco Protest

-Shirazi was considered the leading marja' of the Shia world, especially in Persia.
+Shirazi was considered the leading marja' of the Shia world, especially in Iraq.
 This meant that he was very influential, over the Shia community.
-Two scholars were involved in bringing what was happening in Iran to Shirazi's attention, one of them sent a letter, whilst the other sent one of his students to Samarra to explain matters to Shirazi in person.
+Two scholars were involved in bringing what was happening in Iran to Shirazi's attention, one of them sent a letter, whilst the other sent one of his students to Samarra, where he was based, to explain matters to Shirazi in person.

-The protest started with Shirazi sending a telegram to Naser al-Din Shah, the Qajar king of Persiaon, on July 26, 1891, protesting the granting of the tobacco monopoly.
+The protest started with Shirazi sending a telegram to Naser al-Din Shah, the Qajar king of Iran, on 26 July 1891, protesting the granting of the tobacco monopoly.
 Shirazi was left with no reply; however, the Shah sent his ambassador in Iraq to Shirazi to try to persuade him to abandon his motive, and that the deal was beneficial to the nation.
 After another attempt by Shirazi, that was also met with no response, a fatwa began to go around in Tehran, declaring the use of tobacco to be tantamount to war against the Hidden Imam, Muhammad al-Mahdi.

 Some doubts arose as to whether the fatwa was genuine; however, this was quickly dismissed as there was no sign of any remarks of renunciation from Shirazi, upon the circulation of the fatwa.

-The case came to a close on January 26, 1892, when Naser al-Din yielded to the public pressure and cancelled the concession.
+The case came to a close on 26 January 1892, when Naser al-Din yielded to the public pressure and cancelled the concession.

+Ecumenical policy in Samarra

+Shirazi's protest allowed Shiism to become more popular in Samarra.
+The Sunnis began participating in the mourning ceremonies of Muharram, with their Shia neighbours.
+Shirazi's demeanor also inspired them to pursue religious careers.
+Shirazi tried to use this advantage to strengthen ties between the Shias and Sunnis.
+His great-grandson, Radhi Shirazi narrates when the Sunnis decided to build a seminary for themselves, after reaching a specific stage, they had run out of funds to complete the construction.
+They then turned to Shirazi for financial aid, to which Shirazi gladly provided them a generous sum, that helped complete their seminary.

+Unfortunately, this level of influence gained by a Shia marja', was not going down well with Sultan Abdul Hamid II, who decided to establish more Sunni madrasas in Samarra to "protect the Sunnis from the tricks of the heretics [Shias]".

+In 1893, when chaos began to spread across Samarra due to sectarian tensions, leading to the death of Shirazi's son, Muhammad, as well as one of his nephews.
+Pressures rose on the Shias, many Shias from the south were adamant on going to Samarra and violently ending the conflict, but were constantly rejected by Shirazi.
+Eventually, a complaint was made to the sultan, who allegedly worked hard to extinguish the conflict.
+In the meantime, the British and Russian governments both tried to take advantage of the situation and intervene by deploying their forces to one side of the conflict, choosing Shirazi.
+But to their disappointment, Shirazi rebuffed the two powers, claiming "it was a simple dispute among brothers" and of no concern to foreign nations.